 The trucking industry is also required to comply with regulations that ensure the safety of their vehicles.
 For instance, commercial truck operators must meet standards requiring the use of underride guards – which are bars that hand from beneath a truck trailer to block vehicles from traveling underneath the truck during a collision.
 Other regulations are in place to ensure these guards and other features of commercial vehicles are regularly and appropriately maintained.

 Even when drivers of passenger vehicles take every precaution to operate their vehicles safely, they can suffer preventable harm due to the negligence of truck drivers or trucking companies that fail to abide by safety regulations or fail to uphold their legal obligations of ensuring public safety.
 When this is the case, victims and families can pursue legal action to hold them accountable for their negligence, and liable for resulting damages.

 Discuss Your Case During a FREE Consultation: (281) 771-1331

 Holladay Law Firm, PLLC is readily available to discuss your potential case, rights, and what our firm can do to help during a free and confidential consultation.
 Because we work on contingency fees, there are no costs to hiring our firm and no fee unless we win.
-Let our personal injury lawyer in The Woodlands make the difference for you.
+Let our personal injury lawyer in Spring, TX make the difference for you.
 Contact us to get started.